Feyerabend/ABC80/BEFORE.md

 aquired some needed capital, they won a reputable prize for innovation, and also a larger customer (Kommundata) was ready for 500 terminals, or even more in the future.

-Hardware isn't mentioned much from what can be found in sources, but was build around the Z80, with 16k byte of dynamic RAM.
+Hardware isn't mentioned much from what can be found in sources, but was build around the Z80, with 16k byte of dynamic RAM, initially.
+From the picture displayed above, the caption says that the configuration here is a Zilog Z80 processor, it has a 15" screen (25x18 characters), and 64k of RAM.
+It was manufactured by Stansaab, which later fusioned with Datasaab.

 Then something happend.
 The control of the sole customer and the product was transferred to Datasaab.[^datasaab] Datasaab